pinecone-field/laion-image-search/cnn-rag/README.md

 upserting CNN articles into the "wbd" namespace.
 You do not need to run this data pipeline to do a live demo.

+**IMPORTANT**: The CNN news scrape and upsert data pipeline runs once a day.
+The pinecone index should have up to date CNN news data.

 ## Data Pipeline
 The article counts, embedding counts and last scrape date may not be accurate because the pipeline is designed to be re-run.
 This image provides detail on article/embedding counts as of 5/2/2024.